AhmedHassan95/ARM-Microcontrollers/Embedded Systems - Shape The World Multi-Threaded Interfacing/README.md

-# Embedded Systems - Shape The World: Microcontroller Input/Output
+# Embedded Systems - Shape The World: Multi-Threaded Interfacing

 The second module of embedded systems MOOC based on an ARM Cortex-M4F microcontroller from the University of Texas at Austin through [**edX**](https://courses.edx.org/).